sib-swiss/advanced-statistics/docs/day3.md

 abline(h = fit.02$coefficients$fixed + unlist(fit.02$coefficients$random), col="blue", lwd=2)
 ```

-compare the two using AIC, BIC, and likelihood-ratio(LR)
+Compare the two using AIC, BIC, and likelihood-ratio(LR)
 ```r
 anova(fit.01,fit.02)
 ```
-keeping in mind that the assumptions of the LR test is that:
+Keeping in mind that the assumptions of the LR test is that:
 i) models were fit using ML
 ii) model are nested
 both assumption were met and p-val<0.05; therefore we can conclude that allowing for